keemcodes/MathJS-API-Integration/planning.md

 ### Planning
 * Single question will be prompted to the user
-  * The user will have 30 seconds to solve the question
+  * The user will have 8 seconds to solve the question
-  * User will be given 3 attempts at answering the question
-  * If the user does not solve within 30 seconds, the user will be prompted a new question
+  * If the user does not solve within 8 seconds, the user will be prompted a new question
-  * User will receive +7 points if question is completed in first 10 seconds.
+  * User will receive +7 points if question is completed in first 4 seconds.
   * User will receive +5 points otherwise
-  * User will lost a point for each failed attempt
+  * User will lose -4 point for a wrong answer
-  * No solution will result in +0 points
+  * No solution will result in -5 points

 * Data storage
   * Data will be stored via sessionStorage JSON object